ShubhamNegi1701/TinDog/README.md

 # TinDog
-An HTML, CSS, Bootstrap website for a tinder for dogs
+An HTML, CSS, Bootstrap website representing tinder for dogs